OmiMaka/LLM/4_sqldb_tshirts/README.md

 - requirements.txt: A list of required Python packages for the project.
 - few_shots.py: Contains few shot prompts
 - .env: Configuration file for storing your Google API key.

+- Shoutout to Codebasics on YouTube for the Tutorial